h1376h/MLCourse/ML_Obsidian_Vault/Lectures/8/Quiz/L8_2_Quiz.md

 4. If you create 100 new features, how do you select the best ones?
 5. Design a comprehensive feature engineering pipeline
 6. If feature creation costs $C_c = 10$ minutes per feature and feature selection costs $C_s = 2$ minutes per feature, calculate the total cost for creating 50 features and then selecting the best 20.
 If you have a budget of 8 hours, what's the maximum number of features you can create and select?
 Show your calculations and design an optimal strategy.
+7. Design an iterative feature engineering and selection process
+8. If feature creation and selection have different costs, how do you optimize the pipeline?
+9. How do you handle dependencies between created features?
+10. Compare different feature engineering strategies for different problem types

 For a detailed explanation of this question, see [Question 30: Feature Engineering Integration](L8_2_30_explanation.md).